petrkeil/Statistics/Poisson_regression/poisson_regression.md

 ```

-And this is the model written in the JAGS code and dumped into a file:
+And this is the model written in the JAGS (BUGS) language, which is very similar to R, but it is not the same:
 ```
   cat("
       model